breezy-team/loggerhead/README.txt

 The caches for a branch with 10,000 revisions take about 15 minutes each on my machine, but YMMV.
-Once they are built, they update every six hours or so but usually finish quickly (or instantly).
+Once they are built, they update every six hours or so but usually finish quickly (or instantly) after the initial creation.
 Until the revision cache is built, all operations will be slow.

 You may update the bazaar branch at any time (for example, from a cron).
 Loggerhead will notice and refresh, and bazaar uses its own branch locking